Buying real estate in Abidjan?

 How do I verify the seller is legit in Abidjan right now?

-To confirm the land title is clean in Abidjan, you should request an extract or "etat" from the Conservation Fonciere that shows the current owner, the plot details, and whether there are any disputes or claims against it.
+To confirm the title is clean and free of disputes in Abidjan, you should request a "state of title" (etat du titre) extract from the Conservation Fonciere, which will show the current registered owner, any prior mutations, and whether there are competing claims or ongoing procedures on the parcel.

 How do I confirm land boundaries in Abidjan right now?

-The standard procedure for confirming land boundaries in Abidjan before purchase involves comparing the official plan attached to the registered title (ACD or CMPF) against what you see on the ground, ideally with a licensed surveyor present.
+The standard procedure for confirming land boundaries in Abidjan before purchase is to obtain the official survey plan (plan topographique) attached to the title and then hire a licensed surveyor (geometre expert) to physically verify that the boundaries on the ground match what the plan says.

 What will it cost me, all-in, to buy and hold land in Abidjan?